 This substance is produced in the adipose tissue (body fat) and has one pesky effect: it irreversibly transforms testosterone into estrogen.
 That's why it's so important to shred excess weight if you're determined to achieve optimal male hormone levels!

 Increases Risk for Cancer

-Individuals who have taken at least 25 milligrams of DHEA per day for three months have an increased risks of developing cancer (including prostate cancer).
+Individuals who have taken at least DHEA 25 mg per day for three months have an increased risks of developing cancer (including prostate cancer).
 This is partly why DHEA isn’t available as an over-the-counter drug in many places.